 For the guys who want to keep some of the curls, a light or medium-hold pomade should do the trick.
 This will ensure you’re able to sculpt out the style you want while still maintaining a bit of “au naturale” flair.
-You can also accomplish a bed-head look with light pomade and blow dryer.
+You can also accomplish a bed-head look with a light pomade and blow dryer.

 Unless you are trying to completely punch Mother Nature in the jaw by getting rid of your curls entirely, a light or medium-hold pomade should do the trick.

 If you want to go for the greaser look – or anything even close to it – you’ve got two options at your disposal.
-Applying light, medium or high-hold pomade while your hair is a bit damper will pull the look off.
+Applying light, medium, or high-hold pomade while your hair is a bit damper will pull the look off.
 You can also restyle your hair throughout the day.

-If you want your hair to simply stay put while still achieving sleek hair with high shine, a wax or oil-based pomade might be the way to go.
+If you want your hair to simply stay put while still achieving sleek hair with a high shine, a wax or oil-based pomade might be the way to go.
 This takes away from your styling options and can be damaging to your mane, but it’ll get the job done.

-Messy and Textured Hair
+Messy and textured hair